AIandSocialGoodLab/17737s24/_pages/schedule.md

         <td>
           {% for slide in lecture.slides %}

-            {% if slide.url contains "https" %}
+            {% if slide.url contains "http" %}
                 <a href="{{ slide.url }}">{{ slide.title }}</a>
             {% else %}
                 <a href="../assets/slides/{{ slide.url }}">Slides: {{ slide.title }}</a>